salesforce/lwc-rfcs/text/0113-virtual-script-container.md

 * Package the above functionality in a web component which semantically matches the `<script>` tag API.

 * Provide an additional mechanism to remap globals when needed.
     * The sandbox does NOT include any global name defined in the main window, whether it is defined before or after the creation of the sandbox.
-But the `<virtual-script>` can opt-in to share a global value between the sandbox and the main window, this must be done via the `extra-globals` argument passed to the `<virtual-script extra-globals="dataLayer">` element.
+But the `<virtual-script>` can opt-in to share a global value between the sandbox and the main window, this must be done via the `imported-globals` argument passed to the `<virtual-script imported-global="dataLayer">` element.

 Other considerations for Phase I:

- * due to the explicit order of evaluation required for this to function, we plan to only support one sandbox that can be shared by multiple virtual scripts.
+ * due to the explicit order of evaluation required for this to function, we plan to only support one sandbox per page that can be shared by multiple virtual scripts.
  * budget is around 5kb (minify/gzip).
  * performance penalties will be added to the virtual scripts as they run inside a membrane:
    * evaluation budget: 30% slower than evaluating the same script in the main window.